drnxv/Template-Detection/README.md

-These are some template detection projects I made using Python's library OpenCV Able to differentiate between a traffic cone and a normal orange barrel from an input video Able to detect a tigers face using a similar model from an arbitrary input image
+These are some template detection projects I made using Python's library OpenCV.
+I was able to differentiate between a traffic cone and a normal orange barrel from an input video and I was able to detect a tigers face using a similar model from an arbitrary input image.